 The group meetings would focus on the implementation of the actions agreed in the improvement plans of each company.
 Within each group, each firm had to work on the improvement of the topic that had been prioritized for a number of firms in the group, unless the firm excelled already in that topic.
-Therefore, each firm would still be focused on the issues that had been prioritized in the Improvement Plan, but its Action Plan would be updated to include relevant issues taken from the other firms' Improvement Plans.
+Therefore, each firm would still be focused on the issues that had been prioritized in the Improvement Plan but its Action Plan would be updated to include relevant issues taken from the other firms' Improvement Plans.
 If a firm already excelled in topics that were central in other firms' Improvement Plans, it would be used as an example and its experience would be discussed in detail.

 In the individual intervention, consultants were at the firm for all visits, so could directly see implementation attempts and problems and adjust their recommendations accordingly.
 In contrast, during the group intervention, it was more difficult to directly verify changes being made in logistics and production.
-This was solved by requiring firms to provide evidence of what they had implemented in the form of bringing photos to the group meetings.
+This was solved by requesting firms to provide evidence of what they had implemented in the form of bringing photos to the group meetings.
+These photos were not used as part of the measurement of practices, but more as an input into discussions of how to implement the practices.
 In addition, firms in the group treatment still had a monthly one-on-one visit, which took place at the plant, when a consultant would meet with senior management, and one hour at the end of each meeting was used to visit the plant and review improvements.